-RECOMMENDATION:
+RECOMMENDATION

-Staff recommends the Planning Commission:
+Staff recommends the Planning Commission adopt a Resolution to:

-- 1. Find that the project is categorically exempt from the provisions of the California Environmental Quality Act (CEQA) pursuant to Section 15301 (Class 1) Existing Facilities; and - 2.
-Approve Conditional Use Permit PCUP-24-0011 based on findings of fact and subject to the conditions of approval as contained in the Resolution.
+- 1. Find that the project is categorically exempt from the provisions of the California Environmental Quality Act (CEQA) per CEQA Guidelines Section 15301 (Class 1) Existing Facilities; and - 2.
+Approve Conditional Use Permit PCUP-24-0010 subject to the conditions of approval as contained in the Resolution.

-APPLICANT OR AUTHORIZED AGENT:
+APPLICANT OR AUTHORIZED AGENT